Landsberg Named Distinguished Professor and Scholar

 Professor Brian Landsberg received the title of Distinguished Professor and Scholar on March 28 at a Sacramento dinner celebrating his accomplishments in legal scholarship and the classroom.

-Landsberg joins a select group of law school faculty with that designation, a group that includes Professors Frank Gevurtz, Michael Malloy, Steve McCaffrey, John Myers, John Spranking and Michael Vitiello.
+Landsberg joins a select group of law school faculty with that designation, a group that includes Professors Frank Gevurtz, Michael Malloy, Steve McCaffrey, John Myers, John Sprankling and Michael Vitiello.

 Associate Dean Christine Manolakas was also recognized at the dinner for her three years of outstanding service, guiding the law school’s academic program though a particularly exciting and productive time.
 Her three-year service in the second-in-command role spurred Pacific McGeorge’s advancement on many faculty and curricular fronts.